dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - groups
 - users

-A simple example definition of the "project" object looks like this:
+A simple example definition of the `project` object looks like this:

 ```json
 {